ricardotenv/SetupNewVPSWithAnsible/README.md

 ```

 ## TO-DO
+- [ ] Add the possibility of disabling root login to be optional
 - [ ] Enable firewall
 - [ ] Automatically recognize key type
 - [ ] Add SWAP memory with parameters for option and storage space quantity.